Physical Therapist Per Diem - Acute Therapies

 Considers specific patient variables such as overall medical condition, stamina, motivation, etc. in planning treatment programs.

-Prepares written documentation as required by the profession and department, such as evaluation results, individualize treatment plans, progress reports and other such reports.
+Prepares electronic documentation as required by the profession and department, such as evaluation results, individualized treatment plans, progress reports and other such reports.

 Communicates with medical and allied health personnel regarding patient’s progress, needs and discharge planning.

-Documents patient care efficiently, timely, and effectively through written communication.
+Documents patient care efficiently, timely, and effectively through electronic communication.

-Supervises subordinate personnel according to department policy and professional standards; delegates treatment and treatment modalities to appropriate personnel.
+Supervises physical therapy assistants, aides and students, according to department policy and professional standards; delegates treatment and treatment modalities to appropriate personnel.

 Coordinates with other service areas to ensure proper patient care.